Wordless Picture Books In Speech Therapy

 I love this one for sequencing!

 A BALL FOR DAISY – by Chris Raschka is adorable.
 The cutest dog and her red ball.
-Reminds me of my own dog, Lucy and her favorite toy at home.
-It’s heartbreaking when another bigger dog destroys her favorite red ball.
+It's heartbreaking when another bigger dog destroys her favorite red ball.

 I love using this book for teaching empathy, sharing, and doing the right thing.